sathomas/jsDataV.is/src/text/ch8/01-framework.md

 Before we can use Yeoman we must first install [node.js](http://nodejs.org).
 Node.js is a powerful application development platform all by itself, but we won't need to worry about the details here.
 It is, however, the application platform required by many modern web development tools like Yeoman.
 To install node.js, follow the instructions on the [node.js web site](http://nodejs.org).

 With node.js installed, we can install the main Yeoman application as well as everything necessary to create a [Backbone.js application](https://github.com/yeoman/generator-backbone) with one command.
-You can execute this command in the Terminal app (on Mac OS X) or from the Windows Command Prompt.
+You can execute this command in the Terminal app (on Mac <span class="smcp">OS</span> <span class="smcp">X</span>) or from the Windows Command Prompt.

 ``` {.bash .numberLines}
 $ npm install -g generator-backbone